-- A new service; or

-- A quantifiable increase in the level of an existing service which has been provided by the state or another entity on its behalf through state or local government funds in the 12 months preceding the submission of the state's Consolidated Plan Annual Action Plan to HUD.
+- A new service; or - A quantifiable increase in the level of an existing service which has been provided by the state or another entity on its behalf through state or local government funds in the 12 months preceding the submission of the state's Consolidated Plan Annual Action Plan to HUD.

 An exception to this requirement may be made if DHCD determines that any decrease in the level of a service was the result of events not within the control of the local government.
+Grantees may apply for public services funds for two consecutive funding cycles, and then they will have to sit out for a funding cycle before reapplying.

-Child Care as a Public Service
+Childcare as a Public Service

-CDBG funds can be used to support the operations of a childcare program designed primarily to benefit LMI families.
-Public services funding can cover the costs for staffing and operations for state licensed childcare facilities.
+CDBG funds can be used to support the operations of a childcare Program Design Manual primarily to benefit LMI families.
+Public services funding can cover the operations costs for state licensed childcare facilities.
 CDBG funding can also cover programs offering financial assistance to families.
 The CDBG Public Services childcare program is designed to support and supplement the State of Virginia's Child Care Subsidy Program as well as provide additional resources to support one of the Commonwealth's highest priorities in order to ensure that young children have improved access to quality, affordable childcare.

-Childcare programs supported through CDBG funding must provide affordable and equitable high-quality childcare.
+Childcare programs supported through CDBG funding must provide licensed, affordable and equitable high-quality childcare.
 Program activities should include educational resources and must meet equitable access requirements.
 In order to receive CDBG funding for any childcare program, a facility site plan must be provided at the time of application.